Nail081994/Ansible-wordpress/README.md

 - Nginx
 - MySQL
 - PHP
-- Ansible 2.7 or higher
+- Ansible 2.7 or higher (on local machine which will execute Ansible playbooks)

 See some topics for this such as: